wombleton/gitlaw-nz/acts/M/Marine Insurance Act 1908.md

 *   Subject to the provisions of the last preceding section as to circumstances which need not be disclosed, where an insurance is effected for the assured by an agent, the agent must disclose to the insurer---

-    *   (a) Every material circumstance known to himself; and an agent to insure is deemed to know every circumstance which in the ordinary course of business ought to be known by him or to have been communicated to him; and
+    *   (a) every material circumstance known to himself; and an agent to insure is deemed to know every circumstance which in the ordinary course of business ought to be known by him or to have been communicated to him; and

-    *   (b) Every material circumstance which the assured is bound to disclose, unless it comes to his knowledge too late to communicate it to the agent.
+    *   (b) every material circumstance which the assured is bound to disclose, unless it comes to his knowledge too late to communicate it to the agent.

     Compare: 1907 No 24 s 19